-A: EPA 2010 diesel engine emissions standards reduce the amount of nitrous oxide (NOx) emissions into the atmosphere for cleaner air and a cleaner environment.
+A: EPA 2010 diesel engine emissions standards reduce the amount of nitrogen oxides emissions into the atmosphere for cleaner air and a cleaner environment.
 EPA mandates are pretty common and have been passed in ’94, ’98, ’02, ’07 and now in 2010.

 Q: What is SCR?